Hermann Göring: Nazi potentate

 In 1938, Göring was involved in the Blomberg–Fritsch Affair, which led to the resignations of the War Minister, Generalfeldmarschall Werner von Blomberg, and the army commander, General Werner von Fritsch.
 Göring had acted as witness at Blomberg's wedding to Margarethe Gruhn, a 26-year-old typist, on 12 January 1938.
 Information received from the police showed that the young bride was a prostitute.
 Göring felt obligated to tell Hitler, but also saw this event as an opportunity to dispose of Blomberg.
 Blomberg was forced to resign.
 Göring did not want Fritsch to be appointed to that position and thus be his superior.
 Several days later, Heydrich revealed a file on Fritsch that contained allegations of homosexual activity and blackmail.
 The charges were later proven to be false, but Fritsch had lost Hitler's trust and was forced to resign.
 Hitler used the dismissals as an opportunity to reshuffle the leadership of the military.
-Göring asked for the post of War Minister, but was turned down; he was appointed to the rank of Generalfeldmarschall.
+Göring asked for the post of War Minister but was turned down; he was appointed to the rank of Generalfeldmarschall.
 Hitler took over as supreme commander of the armed forces and created subordinate posts to head the three main branches of service.

-As minister in charge of the Four Year Plan, Göring became concerned with the lack of natural resources in Germany, and began pushing for Austria to be incorporated into the Reich.
-The province of Styria had rich iron ore deposits, and the country as a whole was home to many skilled labourers that would also be useful.
+As minister in charge of the Four-Year Plan, Göring became concerned with the lack of natural resources in Germany and began pushing for Austria to be incorporated into the Reich.
+The province of Styria had rich iron ore deposits, and the country as a whole was home to many skilled labourers who would also be useful.
 Hitler had always been in favour of a takeover of Austria, his native country.
 He met the Austrian Chancellor Kurt Schuschnigg on 12 February 1938, threatening invasion if peaceful unification was not forthcoming.
 The Nazi Party was made legal in Austria to gain a power base, and a referendum on reunification was scheduled for March.
 When Hitler did not approve of the wording of the plebiscite, Göring telephoned Schuschnigg and Austrian head of state Wilhelm Miklas to demand Schuschnigg's resignation, threatening invasion by German troops and civil unrest by the Austrian Nazi Party members.
 Schuschnigg resigned on 11 March and the plebiscite was cancelled.
 By 5:30 the next morning, German troops that had been massing on the border marched into Austria, meeting no resistance.